opalj/opal/TOOLS/hermes/src/main/resources/org/opalj/hermes/queries/ClassTypes.markdown

 ## functional interfaces
 *(Also called: single abstract method (SAM) interfaces)*

 > [Java 8 Lang.
 Spec.]
 A functional interface is an interface that has just one abstract method (aside from the methods of Object), and thus represents a single function contract.
-This "single" method may take the form of multiple abstract methods with override- equivalent signatures inherited from superinterfaces; in this case, the inherited methods logically represent a single method.
+This "single" method may take the form of multiple abstract methods with override-equivalent signatures inherited from superinterfaces; in this case, the inherited methods logically represent a single method.

 Such interfaces are particularly used in combination with lambda expressions.